sharanyaroy30/pathomath/pathoMath/README.md

-# rareRithm 💡🧬
+# pathoMath 💡🧬

-Welcome to **rareRithm** — a student-led initiative using math and computational biology to model and understand rare congenital diseases.
+Welcome to **pathoMath** — a student-led initiative using math and computational biology to model and understand rare congenital diseases.

 👋 I'm Sharanya Roy, a high school student passionate about pediatric medicine, competitive math, and computational biology.